agl-c/deid2_dpsyn/README.md

 You can find the default input files in the repository we offered here.

+And you can find the synthetic dataset "out.csv" ( under default setting ) in your working directory after the program finishes.

 ```
 python experiment.py
 ------------------------> config yaml file loaded in DataLoader, config file:  ./config/data.yaml